pexip/plugin-recording-rtmp/README.md

 # Web App 3 Plugin: Recording RTMP

-The recording RTMP plugin can be used to record hte audio and video from any conference.
-Internally, it sends the media through RTMP to a server that support this kind of streams.
+The recording RTMP plugin can be used to record the audio and video from any conference.
+Internally, it sends the media through RTMP to a server that support these kind of streams.
 It can use RTMP or RTMPS, but it's strongly recommended to use RTMPS.

 It can be configured in two modes: